F3 (FUTURE OF FISH FEED, FISH-FREE FEED)

 Other projects to take pressure off of wildcaught forage fish:

-- Policy research on regulatory changes that prevent the usage of substitutes in the US.
-Due to a recent regulatory change, as of January 2016 algal oils may no longer be used in aquaculture feed in the US.
-Anthrocean is engaged in conducting policy research on pathways to gain approval and the processes involved.
+3. Research on regulatory changes that prevent the usage of substitutes in the US.
+Due to a regulatory change in January 2016, algal oils may no longer be used in aquaculture feed in the US.
+The processes and pathways to gain regulatory approval were investigated.

 ¹ Froehlich, Halley & Jacobsen, Nis & Essington, Timothy & Clavelle, Tyler & Halpern, Benjamin.
 (2018).
 Avoiding the ecological limits of forage fish for fed aquaculture.
 Nature Sustainability.
 1. 10.1038/s41893-018-0077-1.